cjohansen/fontawesome-clj/README.md

 ## License

-Copyright code in this repo © 2023 Christian Johansen
+Copyright code in this repo © 2023-2025 Christian Johansen and contributors.

 Distributed under the MIT license.